 Many parents wonder how old a child should be before they get braces.
 The truth is, there is no right or wrong age—it depends on the child.
 However, the American Association of Orthodontists recommends that every child should receive an orthodontic screening by the age of 7.

-Most often, our orthodontic treatments at Hanis Orthodontics begin between the ages of 9 and 14.
+Most often, our orthodontic treatments at Hanis and Proft Orthodontics begin between the ages of 9 and 14.
 However, there are children that can benefit from treatment even earlier.

 Early treatment typically begins around age 8 or 9 when your child still has many of their primary, or baby, teeth and may not include braces.